Quest Insurance Hero

 My role & team

-I co-led research, product design, and UI/UX for the Quest Insurance product, ensuring a seamless experience across all customer touchpoints.
-Collaborating with a seasoned Canadian insurance development team and a lean product director team.
+I co-led research, product design, and UI/UX for Quest Insurance, working with an experienced Canadian insurance development team and a lean product leadership group to shape the end-to-end customer experience.

 Competitive landscape